danylaksono/geomorpher/README.md

 npm install geo-morpher
 ```

-Bring your own MapLibre or Leaflet instance (both listed as peer dependencies).
-MapLibre is the default adapter; Leaflet remains supported for backward compatibility.
+Leaflet is provided as a peer dependency—bring your own Leaflet instance when using the compatibility helpers.
+MapLibre remains the default adapter and is bundled as a dependency for out-of-the-box usage; if your build already supplies `maplibre-gl`, mark it as external to avoid duplicating the library.

 ## Usage